benmvp/slides/2018/reactathon/why-react.md

 <!-- .element: class="title" -->

 NOTES:
-- So those were the Core Motivations
+- So that was the Core Stuff
 - The ones that will apply to everyone because they are part of the core lib
-- Before we jump into Additional motivations, let's pause
+- Now let's move on to "More Stuff"
-- Everyone yell out the most recent JS lib/framework they used (jQuery, React, Vue, etc)
+- See what I did there?
+"Core Stuff" / "More Stuff"?

-- Now let's jump into some additional motivations
+- I spent a dispproportionate amount of time on that
-- They applied to us at Eventbrite, but _may_ not apply to your situation
+- These are extra things that may or may not apply to you

 =====
 <!-- .slide: data-background="#ddd" -->